- The application for Fall 2020 opens online December 15, 2019 and closes when the program fills, no later than April 5, 2020.

-- Students can only apply for the Thrive Scholars Program during the last semester of their senior year in high school.
+- Students can only apply for the Thrive Program during their senior year in high school.

 - See the Eligibility tab for more information on who is eligible to apply.

-- Students MUST be able to attend ALL spring, summer, and fall 2019 required programming to be in Thrive.
-Before applying, students should check these dates with their parent/guardian to ensure that they can attend.
-Students who apply and are accepted, but cannot attend, will lose their spot and all of its privileges.
+- Students MUST be able to attend ALL Spring, Summer, and Fall 2020 required programming to be in Thrive.
+Before applying, students should check the required dates with their parent/ guardian to ensure that they can attend.
+Students who apply and are accepted, but cannot attend all programs, will forfeit their spot in Thrive, along with all of its privileges.

-- Students will be contacted via their KSU EMAIL once their completed application, including their reference letter, has been received, signifying that it will move into the review process.
-Students who’ve been accepted to KSU can click here to find out how to set up their KSU email.
+- Students will be contacted via their KSU EMAIL once their completed application, including their reference letter, has been reviewed.

 - Applications will be reviewed by a panel of faculty and staff.